svetlichnyi-ns/Project-4-sem/README.md

 6.2) Bailey–Borwein–Plouffe formula (computation of N'th digit without calculating previous ones);
 6.3) Pi approximation using the Mandelbrot set.

+The lprogramming language, used in this project, is C++.
 For graphic demonstartion of some above-mentioned algorithms, the library SFML is going to be used.